 What is the impact of ignoring Cross-Browser Testing?

-Imagine that a user is trying to access a website on a specific browser-OS but the page does not display correctly.
+Imagine that a user is trying to access a website on a specific browser or OS and then have the page not displayed correctly.
 The user is likely going to do one of two things.
-First to assume that the site has an issue and leave to return later or second assume that the site is broken and leave to find an alternative.
+Assume that the site has an issue and leave to return later or assume that the site is broken and leave to find an alternative.

 How to best select which browsers to test?

-The combination number of browsers, devices, and operating systems out there make it impossible to build for and test on every combination that may exist.
+The various combinations of browsers, devices, and operating systems, make it impossible to build a test for every mix that may exist.
 Hence, we at Quality Professionals leverage market-leading tools (from vendors like SmartBear, Google, Microsoft, etc.) to automate the test where it gets done once and replicated across all required combinations.

-But for manual compatibility testing, it would be more realistic to focus the effort towards maximizing the web application reach within the market of targeted audience.
+However, for manual compatibility testing, it would be more realistic to focus the effort on maximizing the web application reach within the market of the targeted audience.
 To do this, we first work with our clients to lock down the most critical browsers and versions:

 - Based on market share (popularity) in specific countries or regions.

 - Based on the traffic stats of the web application itself.
-We usually work with the digital or marketing team who handles the application or website.
+We usually work with the digital or marketing team that handles the application or website.

-Our test engineers take these stats and accordingly prioritize the effort so we start with common ones first.
-We also test responsive to ensure we mimic users accessing from smart devices.
+Our test engineers at Q-Pros take the data, and then we accordingly prioritize the efforts, so we start with common ones first.
+We also test responsiveness to ensure we mimic users accessing from Smart Devices.